 Winter is a time for snow but can also make a big impact on your doors and windows.
-There are several issues your doors and windows will face during winters, such as swelling and warping to condensation and ice buildup.
-Our roof replacement experts at ARCH Exteriors, LLC have explained below how they’ll affect your home:
+There are several issues your doors and windows will face during winter, such as swelling and warping to condensation and ice buildup.
+Our door installation experts have explained below how they’ll affect your home:

 One of the biggest issues your doors and windows will face during the winter season is ice building up in the open spaces between doors and windows and the frames they’re installed in.
 Ice forms on your doors and windows when warm, moisture-rich air escapes through the small openings and freezes on contact with the cold outside air.